BaiGanio/baiganio.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug
+name: Bug report
-about: Give us a hint if what you saw wrong in the system behaviour & create a report to help us improve
+about: Give us a hint if you saw anythyng wrong in the system behaviour & create a report to help us improve.
-title: 'Bug: Not_Working_Bug'
+title: 'Bug: <your-title-here>'
 labels: 'Bug'
 assignees: ''